debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/final_submission.md

 - **Trigger-free logical log via a C extension.** A loadable extension that registers SQLite's `sqlite3_preupdate_hook` would remove trigger write-amplification and the schema-change reconciliation, at the cost of a per-platform binary and an application-side change.
 It is the main alternative to the trigger-based generator and a natural next iteration.
 - **Support for related databases such as Turso.** Turso builds on SQLite and exposes a compatible change-capture model, so extending the connector or its approach to Turso is a promising direction.
 - **WebAssembly.** Explore whether the source connector, running only on the embedded Debezium engine, can be compiled to WebAssembly to run in constrained or browser environments.
-- **Community channel.** A dedicated [SQLite community channel on Zulip](https://debezium.zulipchat.com/#narrow/channel/633290-community-sqlite) is open for questions and contributions.